 When you start your freelancing career you constantly tap into this uncertainty state of mind in which you have no idea if you're gonna pay your next rent, find any gigs that month, etc. It's exhausting.
 Uncertainty is.

 Now that I feel established as a freelancer, there's nothing that matters more to me than my wellbeing and freedom.
-Mindful productivity; this is the center of my work, if I'm feeling like shit, my work will look like shit.
-And you don't want your designs to look like shit.
-Your clients also don't love that idea.
+Simplicity; this is the center of my work.
+I know now that if I'm feeling like shit, my work will look like shit.
+Taking care of myself is part of the gig.

 I still don't know what my definition of success looks like to the hundred percent, but I'm sure it has nothing to do with recognition.
 Success to me sounds like working 100% of my time in what I love, and doing it efficiently so I can spend more time offline.
 Passive income of course being a big part of the dream.
 Build once sell twice type shit.
 For me, success equals freedom.